Democrats Vote to Strip Power From Superdelegates, Reform Caucuses

 Democrats voted overwhelmingly on Saturday for the biggest reforms to its presidential nomination process in decades, including a major reduction in the power of superdelegates, and a measure to make state caucuses more accessible.
 The reforms were approved after a four-hour debate at the Democratic National Committee’s meeting in Chicago, and were backed by both DNC chairman Tom Perez and Senator Bernie Sanders, who had sharply criticized the role of superdelegates as he ran for president in 2016.

-Under the old process, superdelegates — made up of members of the Democratic National Committee, elected officials, and distinguished party elders — were not bound to the outcomes of primaries and caucuses but could vote to nominate whichever presidential candidate they wanted at the national convention.
-This gave them an outsized, and in the minds of many, unfair role in determining the party’s nominee.
+Under the old process, superdelegates — made up of members of the Democratic National Committee, elected officials, and distinguished party elders — were not bound to the outcomes of primaries and caucuses, but could vote to nominate whichever presidential candidate they wanted at the national convention.
+This gave them an outsize, and in the minds of many, unfair role in determining the party’s nominee.
 (Superdelegates made up about 15 percent of the delegates at the 2016 convention.)

 Under the new process starting in 2020, superdelegates will still be able to attend party conventions as delegates, but will not be able to vote in the first round of ballots and will be able to vote in the very rare event of a deadlock.

 The way state caucuses are governed will also change under the reforms, with state parties now required to accept absentee votes, rather than requiring caucuses voters to be physically present to support candidates at the events.
-That fundamentally changes the nature of caucuses, which old-school, state party-run affairs that force campaigns to not only engage and win over supporters, but get them to show up in person and remain organized amid the chaos.
+That fundamentally changes the nature of caucuses, which are old-school, state party-run affairs that force campaigns to not only engage and win over supporters, but get them to show up in person and remain organized amid the chaos.
 Barack Obama’s underdog victory against Hillary Clinton in 2008, for instance, relied on his campaign’s strategy of dominating the state caucuses.
 And had Obama not won the first caucus in Iowa, he might have never gotten enough momentum to win the nomination.

 Caucuses are also run by the state parties, as opposed to primaries, which are run by the states themselves.
 Saturday’s changes are expected to accelerate more caucus states switching to primaries — another change sought by reformers.